bestia-dev/mem4_game/README.md

 It looks that plain web sockets have often connection problems and they disconnect here and there.
 Creating a good reconnect it pretty challenging.
 ## TODO:
 - better documentation.
 Do I really have to write very long doc-comments in the code ?
 It looks terrible.
 But it is useful when reading the code.
 Maybe I can hide it in a region block.
 Dodrio has beautiful docs.
 How did he do it?
-- reconnect can produce different state on different player.
-Need ad action to sync all players after reconnect.
-The main data has player1, others have a copy.
-- bigger card with 3x3 grid or any custom grid
+- sync data from player1 to others after reconnect.
+- sometimes the grid is bigger after every click, but sometimes not
 ## Changelog
 2019-05-24 completed a working version
 2019-06-06 google cloud platform, docker, DockerHub
 2019-06-13 typed html
 2019-06-20 added Triestine, calculate grid size in rust
 2019-06-25 integer arithmetic unwrap!(x.checked_add(y)), checked_sub, checked_mul, checked_div
 - floating f64 cast to usize and vice versa with x.approx_as::<f64>() from crate conv
 - manual reconnect for ws disconnect
+2019-06-26 3x3 or 3x2 grids.
+GameConfig.